CHiPs44/pascalscript/README.md

 This will make the base for the lexer, the tokenizer and the interpreter itself.

-Features should be:
+Features are:

 - Integer constants
 - Integer variables
 - Arithmetical expressions
-- A single integer parameter `WriteLn`
+- A single integer parameter procedure: `WriteLn`
 - Comments

 Integer type will be the default of C `int` type.